iwyg/symphony_assetcompiler/README.md

-## Configurationless js and css compile for Symphony CMS
+## Configurationless js and css compiler for Symphony CMS